Application Management

 Registering Apps at Runtime

-To register a WPF window as an application at runtime, use the RegisterWPFApp()
+To register a WPF window as an app at runtime, use the RegisterWPFApp()

 generic method.
-It accepts the types of the window, the state to save/restore and the execution context that can be passed to the application and provides an application definition builder:
+It accepts the types of the window, the state to save/restore and the execution context that can be passed to the app and provides an app definition builder:

 glue.AppManager.RegisterWPFApp<MyWindow, MyState, MainWindow>(app =>